mateoneira/mateoneira.github.io/index.md

 I’m a **Senior Machine Learning Engineer** at [Vu.City](https://www.vu.city/) and an **Honorary Research Fellow** at [UCL](https://www.ucl.ac.uk/bartlett/casa/).

 I specialize in **spatial** and **graph-structured data**, moving between academic research and production engineering.
-My work focuses on turning high-dimensional, messy data into models and systems that can survive contact with the real world.
+I build models that don't fall apart the second they hit production, even when the underlying data is a total disaster.

 I have a research background in **Network Science and Urban Analytics** (PhD, [UCL](https://www.ucl.ac.uk/bartlett/casa/) / [Alan Turing Institute](https://www.turing.ac.uk/)), where I studied how network structure and information shape human behaviour in cities.
 Since then, I’ve spent much of my time bridging the gap between research and production: designing, building, and deploying data and ML systems inside practice-driven environments.